 Evolving the Real Estate Process to Be Safer, Faster and More Responsive

-We sat down (virtually, of course) with brokerage executives and agents from across the country to get their expert insights and market knowledge on this complicated topic.
+We sat down (virtually, of course) with brokerage executives and agents from across the country to get their expert insights and market knowledge on where real estate goes from here.
 From New York City, Ellie Johnson, President of Berkshire Hathaway HomeServices New York Properties.
 Weighing in from Las Vegas, Mark Stark, Chief Executive Officer of Berkshire Hathaway HomeServices Nevada Properties.
 And representing the great American West, John Sofro, Broker/Owner, and Pam Rheinschild, Assoc.
 Broker/Owner of Berkshire Hathaway HomeServices Sun Valley Properties.